3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Latent Multi-Modal Diffusion for Molecules

 \subsection{Training and Inference}

 \textbf{Training}.
-We now describe the training procedure for 3M-Diffusion.
-While the learning objectives for graph encoder-decoder and multi-modal latent diffusion have already been specified by Equations (\ref{eq:vae}) and (\ref{Eq:latent-diffusion}), it is unclear whether the two components should be trained sequentially

-Previous research on latent diffusion models for image generation indicates that a two-stage training strategy often results in superior performance~\cite{rombach2022high}.
+We proceed to describe the training procedure for 3M-Diffusion.
+While the learning objectives for graph encoder-decoder and multi-modal latent diffusion have already been specified by Equations (\ref{eq:vae}) and (\ref{Eq:latent-diffusion}), it is unclear whether the two components should be trained sequentially.
+Previous research on latent diffusion models for image generation indicates that a two-stage training strategy often results in superior performance~\citep{rombach2022high}.
 Hence, we adopt a similar two-stage strategy.
-Specifically, our first stage is to train the encoder-decoder using Equation (\ref{eq:vae}), and the second stage is to train multi-modal molecule latent diffusion with the fixed encoder-decoder from stage one.
+The first stage consists of training an encoder-decoder pair using Equation (\ref{eq:vae}), and the second stage consists of training a multi-modal molecule latent diffusion with the fixed encoder-decoder from the first stage.

 \textbf{Inference}.
-During inference, we use a weight $w$ in computing the prediction as follows~\cite{ho2022classifier}:\begingroup\makeatletter \f@size{9.15}\check@mathfonts \maketag@@@#1{\hbox{\m@th\normalfont\normalfont#1}}
+During inference, we use a weight $w$ in computing the prediction as follows~\citep{ho2022classifier}:\begingroup\makeatletter \f@size{9.15}\check@mathfonts \maketag@@@#1{\hbox{\m@th\normalfont\normalfont#1}}

 \endgroup where $\tilde{\mathbf{z}}_t$ represents the newly predicted results, incorporating both conditional and unconditional information.
 Setting $w = 1.0$ corresponds to the conditional diffusion model, while setting $w > 1.0$ enhances the impact of the conditioning information.
 A smaller value of $w$ contributes to more diverse samples.
 The new sampling equation is: